diegroshe7-gif/EDUKT-OFICIAL2/replit.md

 - vaul for drawer components

 **Current Features & Implementation Status**
-- ✅ Three-role system (Student, Tutor, Admin) with localStorage-based role persistence
+- ✅ Three-role system (Student, Tutor, Admin) with password-based authentication
+- ✅ Secure password authentication using bcrypt (12 rounds) for all roles
+- ✅ Login endpoints for students, tutors, and admin with credential verification
-- ✅ Tutor approval workflow (pending → approved/rejected)
+- ✅ Tutor approval workflow (pending → approved/rejected) - tutors must be approved before portal access
-- ✅ Student mandatory registration before accessing tutor listings
+- ✅ Student registration and login with immediate portal access
+- ✅ Admin login using username "diegovictor778" with password from ADMINISTRADOR_KEY secret
 - ✅ Tutor search and filtering by name, subject, and modality
 - ✅ Stripe payment processing with 8% service fee
 - ✅ Automatic session creation after successful payment